The Medium Discourses

 Ordinary Desires

 14. The Bhagavān asked him, “Sugandika, what do you think?
 Suppose that someone has yet to leave home and train on the path.
 Their eye recognizes forms that are lovely, wished for, and associated with what’s desirable.
 Sometime later, they abandon those forms that their eye recognizes.
-They cut off their hair and beard, put on the reddish-brown robes, become faithful, leave home, go homeless, and train on the path.
+They shave off their hair and beard, put on the reddish-brown robes, become a believer, and leave home to train on the path in homelessness.
 Truly seeing the formation, cessation, enjoyment, danger, and escape of forms that their eye recognizes, they wander with an inner calm.[5]

 15. “Suppose they see another person who has yet to part with desire for forms.
 They’re eaten by the craving for forms and burned by a fever for forms.
 Their eye recognizes forms that are lovely, wished for, and associated with what’s desirable.
 When they see this person pursuing [forms], they don’t praise that, nor are they delighted by that.[6]